aiekick/ImGuiFileDialog/README.md

     ".", "", 1, nullptr, ImGuiFileDialogFlags_ConfirmOverwrite);
 ```

-This dialog will only verify the file in the file field.
+This dialog will only verify the file in the file field, not with `GetSelection()`.
-So Not to be used with GetSelection()

-The Confirm dialog will be a forced Modal Dialog, not moveable, displayed
+The confirmation dialog will be a non-movable modal (input blocking) dialog displayed
-in the center of the current FileDialog.
+in the middle of the current ImGuiFileDialog window.

-As usual you can customize the dialog,
-in you custom config file (CustomImGuiFileDialogConfig.h in this example)
+As usual, you can customize the dialog in your custom config file (CustomImGuiFileDialogConfig.h in this example)

-you can  uncomment the next lines for customize it :
+Uncomment these line for customization options:
 ```cpp
 //#define OverWriteDialogTitleString "The file Already Exist !"
 //#define OverWriteDialogMessageString "Would you like to OverWrite it ?"